 Greeting and Offering

-When you meet your master you should greet with a “Wai” by putting your hand together (as if you’re praying) and bowing as a sign of respect.
+When you meet your master you should greet him with a “Wai” by putting your hands together (as if you’re praying) and bowing as a sign of respect.
 During the entire process, you should keep your body lower than theirs to be polite.